Mala'efo'ou

-Mala'efo'ou, formerly Mua, is a village in Wallis and Futuna.
+Malaefoou, formerly Mua, is a village in Wallis and Futuna.
 It is located in Mua District on the southeast coast of Wallis Island.

 Overview

-Mala'efo'ou is the main town in the district, located about 8 km south of Mata-Utu.
+Malaefoou is the main town in the district, located about 8 km south of Mata-Utu.
 Its population according to the 2018 census was 171 people.
 Except a few industrial buildings the village is residential.

 Near the village there are two archaeological sites Talietumu and Tonga Toto and north of the center is also the church L'église Saint-Joseph, the oldest church in Wallis.